ewwwgiddings/sales-tax/README.md

  - HTML-to-image
 	 - [https://www.npmjs.com/package/html-to-image](https://www.npmjs.com/package/html-to-image)

-The solution allows for custom user input to be added in the 'items option' component.
-These can be added as items in the 'cart' component.
-The items in the cart are reflected in the 'receipt' component.
+The solution allows for custom user input to be added in the 'item-options' component.
+These can be added as 'items' in the 'cart' component.

+The items in the 'cart' are reflected in the 'receipt' component.

-The tax and sales in the 'receipt' component are calculated based on conditions of the item.
+The tax and sales in the 'receipt' component are calculated based on the conditions of the item as described in the exercise document.
 Please see 'Questions' section of README for a note on these calculations.

-Once a user has input their total item count into the cart, they are able to save and/or print the receipts information.
+Once a user has input their total 'item' count into the 'cart', they are able to save the receipts information as a PNG.

 **NOTE** This solution is an MVP.
 There is much more needed for production.
 See ToDo section for brief and current list of what is needed.

 ### Using the solution:

-The solution should be used and operate in the following way according to my understanding of the documents:
+The solution should be used and operated in the following way according to my understanding of the exercise document:

- 1. Allow the user to add their own input using the item options component
+ 1. Allow the user to add their own input using the 'item-options' component
- 2. Add the custom inputs as part of the cart component
+ 2. Add the custom inputs as part of the 'cart' component
- 3. Remove the custom inputs as part of the cart component
+ 3. Remove the custom inputs as part of the 'cart' component
- 4. View the changes in the receipt component as a result of additions and subtractions to the cart
+ 4. View the changes in the 'receipt' component as a result of additions and subtractions to the 'cart'
- 5. Save the receipt as an image and download || print the receipt
+ 5. Save the receipt as an image (download)

 ## ToDo